McKinley Carter Wealth Services Inc. Sells 2,077 Shares of Vanguard Real Estate ETF (NYSEARCA:VNQ)

-McKinley Carter Wealth Services Inc. lowered its position in shares of Vanguard Real Estate ETF (NYSEARCA:VNQ – Free Report) by 14.2% in the 1st quarter, according to its most recent Form 13F filing with the Securities & Exchange Commission.
-The institutional investor owned 12,564 shares of the exchange traded fund’s stock after selling 2,077 shares during the period.
-McKinley Carter Wealth Services Inc.’s holdings in Vanguard Real Estate ETF were worth $1,043,000 as of its most recent filing with the Securities & Exchange Commission.
+McKinley Carter Wealth Services Inc. lessened its stake in Vanguard Real Estate ETF (NYSEARCA:VNQ – Free Report) by 14.2% in the first quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission.
+The firm owned 12,564 shares of the exchange traded fund’s stock after selling 2,077 shares during the period.
+McKinley Carter Wealth Services Inc.’s holdings in Vanguard Real Estate ETF were worth $1,043,000 at the end of the most recent quarter.

 Vanguard Real Estate ETF Profile